 Check out The Pros and Cons of Taking a Cruise

-Gary will tell you I over pack.
-I like to be prepared.
+I overpack because I like to be prepared for anything.
 So this one is a challenge for me.

 Cruising is different than taking a regular vacation.
 You can’t just pop down to the nearest shopping mart and grab those few things you forgot.
 So it would help if you were prepared but not over-pack.

 Start with your choosing your wardrobe.
 Check with your cruise line dress code and suggestions.
-Most cruise lines have a special dress code for the evening.
-You will want to be prepared for this, so you are not left out of all the excitement.
+Most cruise lines have a particular dress code for the evening.
+You will want to be prepared for this so you are not left out of all the excitement.

 Cruise ship cabins often have many items on the counter of the desk area when you arrive.
 Most of them you won’t use.

-Start by taking all of those items and placed them on the high closet shelf: pamphlets, magazines, or the ice bucket.
-There is no need for something that you won’t be used to be taking up valuable counter space.
+Start by taking all of those items and placing them on the high closet shelf: pamphlets, magazines, or the ice bucket.
+There is no need for something you won’t use, taking up valuable counter space.

 Once your luggage arrives at your cabin, you should unpack it fully.
 You will be much more comfortable if you are not continually pulling suitcases out to look for things.

 When we pack for any travel, we use Packing Cubes.
 We Love them!
-They are so convenient, and they help us stay organized, not only when packing but while on vacation.
+They are so convenient and help us stay organized, not only when packing but while on vacation.
 Cruising is no exception.

-When you are unpacking in your cabin, take the packing cubes out of your luggage and slip them right into the drawers or on the closet shelf.
+When unpacking, remove the packing cubes from your luggage and slip them right into the drawers or on the closet shelf.
 Everything is organized and in place in mere minutes.

 Once your luggage is empty, place them under the bed or in the closet.